adobe/aepsdk-analytics-ios/README.md

 ### [Swift Package Manager](https://github.com/apple/swift-package-manager)

-To add the AEPAnalytics Package to your application, from the Xcode menu select:
+To add the AEPAnalytics Package to your application, from the Xcode 13.x menu select:

-`File > Swift Packages > Add Package Dependency...`
+`File > Add Packages...`

+> **Note**
+> the menu options may vary depending on the version of Xcode being used.

 Enter the URL for the AEPAnalytics package repository: `https://github.com/adobe/aepsdk-analytics-ios.git`.